jinovative/master-project/README.md

   - Efficiently working with web frameworks like Express, Django, and Flask.
   - Designing and implementing REST APIs and GraphQL endpoints.
   - Database integration and optimization (SQL vs NoSQL).
-** 2. Project Architecture and Design
+2. **Project Architecture and Design
   - Monolithic vs Microservices Architecture:

   - Choosing the appropriate architecture based on project scale.